Category: Biking

 A smorgasbord of various topics today.

 I biked in for the first time since 6/21 today.
-A week of bad weather at the end of June, followed by a 5-day Independence Day weekend, then more unsettled weather the following week, all combined to keep me off the bike for awhile.
+A week of bad weather at the end of June, followed by a 5-day Independence Day weekend, then more unsettled weather the following week, all combined to keep me off the bike for a while.
 Our boiler job starts tomorrow, which will potentially affect later rides this week, so I figured today was do-or-die if I’m going to get back into a routine.
 So, I did.

 I also signed up for online bill-payment through our brokerage, now that they’ve kindly made it free.
 I haven’t used a bill payment service since the late 90s, and I’ve heard they’ve come a long way.
 I hope to try it out later in the week — I need to wait for some material to arrive snail-mail first.